-- 147. There is no EU Directive for the urban environment or urban sector CCA although a range of directives and initiatives are relevant for the implementation of adaptation measures in spatial and urban planning.
+148. There is no EU Directive for the urban environment or urban sector CCA although a range of directives and initiatives are relevant for the implementation of adaptation measures in spatial and urban planning.
 A key initiative in this context is the Covenant of Mayors Initiative for Climate and Energy that assumed the former Mayors Adapt Initiative which was set up to engage cities in acting to adapt to climate change.
-Cities signing up for the adaptation initiative commit to contributing to the overall aim of the EU Adaptation Strategy by developing a comprehensive local adaptation strategy and/or integrating adaptation to climate change into relevant existing plans.
-Adaptation plans for climate change prepared in Bulgaria under the Covenant of Mayors Initiative for Climate and Energy include those for the cities of Sofia, Burgas, and Dimitrovgrad. - 148.
-Legislation and regulations in Bulgaria relevant to CCA for the urban environment include (a) acts and regulations directly connected to climate change, (b) urban and spatial planning and design acts and regulations, and (c) acts and regulations in other sectors, indirectly connected to the urban environment.
-The Spatial Planning Act is the main act, which regulates urban environment development and ensures its quality and sustainability in relation to climate challenges.
-The Black Sea Coast Spatial Planning Act determines the specialized norms and regulation for spatial development and construction on the coast.
-The Sofia Municipality Territorial Planning and Building Act is also of relevance to CCA of the urban environment.
-The Regional Development Act defines the system of hierarchically related documents for regional and spatial development, at the national, regional, district, municipal, and city administrative levels.
-The above acts also link to many other sector and issue specific strategies and legislation that directly or indirectly affect the urban environment, including for energy, building codes, transport, land use, water supply, and DRM.
+Cities signing up for the adaptation initiative commit to contributing to the overall aim of the EU Adaptation Strategy by developing a comprehensive local adaptation strategy and/or integrating adaptation to climate change into relevant existing plans.12 Adaptation plans for climate change prepared in Bulgaria under the

-11 In October 2015, the Mayors Adapt Initiative was officially merged with the Covenant of Mayors to create the new Covenant of Mayors for Climate and Energy.
+12 In October 2015, the Mayors Adapt Initiative was officially merged with the Covenant of Mayors to create the new Covenant of Mayors for Climate and Energy.
 The new covenant addresses both mitigation and adaptation.